 Who are those old guys at the top of the page?
 Just six of the many people who have preceded us in making an impact for the Christian faith.
 Although they were fallible humans, their devotion to knowing Christ, promoting His gospel, and teaching it clearly is inspiring to us all in carrying out our own callings.

-Westminster Larger Catechism Question 123: Which is the fifth commandment?
+Westminster Larger Catechism Question 126: What is the general scope of the fifth commandment?

 [Read the complete Westminster Confession of Faith and Catechisms here.]